rohithram22/Study-Materials/Essence of Linear Algebra/Chapter 3 - Linear Transformations and Matrices.md

 The word transformation is used instead of function because it wants to signify a movement.

-If a transformation takes an input vector to an output vector we image the input vector moving to the output vector.
+If a transformation takes an input vector to an output vector we imagine the input vector moving to the output vector.

 Transformation is linear if it has two properties